All Episodes

 Unfortunately, as said, like Mary died.

-That was gonna happen.
+That was going to happen.

-She died during the separation surgery, and Jody's survival she recuperated from the surgery and was ultimately taken home by her parents, where she now leads a healthy and relatively normal life.
+And Jodi's survival, she recuperated from the surgery and was ultimately taken home by her parents, where she now leads a healthy and relatively normal life.

-And in this case, like other cases like this, usually one twin has more of a chance to live than the other, and usually one is like pretty deformed because it's more of like just surviving on the other one, like a I don't want to say it like a parasite, and that's kind of the case here.
+And in this case, like other cases like this, usually one twin has more of a chance to live than the other.

-It's it kinda happens.
+It's it kind of happens.

-It happens a lot, it's sad, it sucks.
+It happens a lot.

 But who sued somebody in this one is my question.

-Well, the High Court of the UK and the Court of Appeal determined that the surgery could go ahead.
+Well, the high court of the UK and the court of appeal determined that the surgery could go ahead.

 So the parents protested.